Citywide Permits - How to Apply

 Stunts / Pyro 5 business days

-Reserved Residential Street Parking 5 business days
+Reserved Residential Street Parking 5 Business days

-Site Specific Residential (short term - during residential production hours, no high impact activities, does not trigger Internal Review) 5 business days
+Site Specific Residential (short term - during residential production hours, no high impact activities, does not trigger Internal Review) 10 business days

 Helicopter Landing - Non FDOT Areas 7 business days

-FDOT Permits 7 business days
+FDOT Permits 14 days

-Right of Way Permits (Street Closures/Lane Drops/Sidewalk Closures/ Water Meters) 7 business days
+Right of Way Permits (Street Closures/Lane Drops/Sidewalk Closures/ Water Meters) 14 business days

 Site Specific Residential (long term productions, outside of residential production hours, triggers Internal Review, high impact activities) 10 business days